ritlocalhost/BlindByDesign/README.md

-# BlindByDesign-Spring2016
+# BlindByDesign
-Our designs from Blind by Design in April, 2016.
+Our designs from previous years.
+Each branch represents a previous year.
+Current designs are located in the master branch.